zellwk/zellwk.com/src/posts/2018-02-28-responsive-vertical-rhythm-with-css-variables.md

 }
 ```

-Then, you can use the `vr` function you've created like this.
+Then, you can use the `rvr` function you've created like this.
 Much simpler! 💃.

 ```scss
 /* Two rhythm units */